 Read my detailed Seminyak accommodation guide to find the best places from budget to luxury, hostels to hotels and villas.

 How to Get to Seminyak

 From other areas in Bali, you can also choose to use a taxi or private driver.
-Or for a for a budget-friendly option you can choose to use Grab, Uber or Go-Jek (the Indonesian version of Grab and Uber).
-All are reliable and offer the same distances for a fraction of the price.
+Or you can choose to use Grab, Uber or Go-Jek (the Indonesian version of Grab and Uber).
 Be aware that these apps don’t pick up in all spots because of the taxi mafia but they do drop off everywhere.